-Essays: You will turn in three short essays this quarter.
-For each, you are to find a news article from a major news source (newspaper or magazine, either online or print) that was published since June 1, 2022 and related to some topics taught in class.
+You will turn in two short essays this quarter.
+For each, you are to find a news article from a major news source (newspaper or magazine, either online or print) that was published since June 1, 2023 and related to some topics taught in class.
 You should describe the economic issue presented within the article and explain it using what you have learned in class.
 You should include at least one graph that you draw as part of your explanation.
 The paper should be at least two pages long, including the graph, and you must submit a copy of your article that can be read without payment walls (pdf or image), so it can be graded.
-Essays will be graded based on the following\:
+Essays will be graded based on the following:

-- How well you relate the article to course material? - How clearly and correctly you summarize the issue at hand? - how clearly and correctly you explain the economics behind the topic? - the clarity and correctness of your graph
+- How well you relate the article to course material? - How clearly and correctly you summarize the issue at hand? - how clearly and correctly you explain the economics behind the topic? - the clarity and correctness of your graph likely impact your opportunity to make the exam.

-\ See the Essay Instructions file in Canvas for details.
+See the Essay Instructions file in Canvas for details.
 Writing assignments will be submitted through a plagiarism checker in Canvas.

-The deadlines for the three essays are January 22, February 12, and March 5...
+The deadlines for the two essays are July 16 and August 13...

+Exams

-Exams: Exams will be held in-person during normal lecture hours in the same classroom.
+Exams will be held in-person during normal lecture hours in the same classroom.
 You are allowed to bring one sheet of notes to the exams, but are not permitted to consult any other outside resources, including discussing the exam with anyone else while you are taking it.
 Suspected violations of this policy will be taken seriously and reported to the student conduct office; You will also receive a zero for the exam.

-The dates for midterm and final exam are February 1 and March 8.
+The dates for midterm and final exam are July 18 and August 17.

+Attendance Policy

-Attendance Policy: Lectures are designed to be in-person, and Zoom recording will not be available without prior notification.
+Lectures are designed to be in-person, and Zoom recording will not be avaliable without prior notification.
 Although attendance or participation will not be counted toward your final grade, attending lectures is highly encouraged, and it is your responsibility to keep up with the class throughout the quarter.
 Exams will be in person.
 Please spread out between one and another during the exam.
 If you cannot attend the exam, please contact me as soon as you aware of the potential conflict.
-Failure to do so will likely impact your opportunity to makeup the exam.
+Failure to do so will